ALL-STAR GAME: 2018 WORLD SERIES: 2019 (1 win, 0 losses)

 As with AT&T Park, Chase Field, and a few other "neoclassical" ballparks, Nationals Park seems to have been designed to allow football games to be played there.
 The D.C. government has explored the possibility of holding a collegiate bowl game within the district, rather than FedEx Field which is Landover, Maryland.
 If RFK Stadium is ever demolished, Nationals Park might indeed take on an additional postseason role.

 In their first regulation game in their new home, on March 30, 2008, the Nationals beat the Atlanta Braves by a score of 3-2, thanks to a dramatic and memorable walk-off home run by Ryan Zimmerman.
 On April 17, while the Nationals were out of town, Pope Benedict said mass before an estimated 46,000 faithful Catholics -- making this a true "Green Cathedral" in every sense of the word.
 He then left Washington to do the same in New York's Yankee Stadium.
 The Nationals finished their inaugural year in Nationals Park with a very disappointing 59-102 record, and did nearly as poorly in 2009, but have vastly improved since then.
-Boosted by the pitching of young "phenomenon" Stephen Strasburg and the slugging of Bryce Harper, the Nationals reached the postseason for the first time in 2012, with the highest winning percentage in the major leagues.
-Hopes for the first World Series game in Washington since 1933 were dashed, however, when the Cardinals came from behind to win the deciding Game 5 of the National League Divisional Series on October 12.
-In a similar fashion, the Nationals exited the postseason prematurely after winning the NL East Division title again in 2014, 2016, and 2017.
+Boosted by the pitching of Stephen Strasburg and the slugging of Bryce Harper, the Nationals reached the postseason for the first time in 2012, with the highest winning percentage in the major leagues.
+The St. Louis Cardinals came from behind to win the deciding Game 5 of the National League Divisional Series, however, and in a similar fashion, the Nationals exited the postseason prematurely after winning the NL East Division title again in 2014, 2016, and 2017.
 Finally, in 2019, the Nats overcame a horrible early season and, with a combination of aging veterans such as Max Scherzer and Howie Kendrick, midcareer superstars such as Anthony Rendon, and young stars such as Juan Soto, they actually won the World Series -- in spite of not winning any of the three games at home.
 It was the first time since 1924 that the championship trophy had been brought home to Washington.